 Participants will be able to:

-- Introduce a macro approach to looking at the results of RTI from a a broader perspective to further drive accurate assessment
+- Formulate a macro approach to looking at the results of RTI from a a broader perspective to further drive accurate assessment

 - Analyze the demographic make-up of students in special education

-- Show how RTI can reduce caseload work, better identify students, and reduce special education spending
+- List three ways RTI can reduce caseload work, better identify students, and reduce special education spending